MV Issaquah

 MV Issaquah is an operated by Washington State Ferries.

-The ferry spent her early years on the Seattle/Bremerton route, then shifted around the system for a time before being placed on the Southworth/Vashon/Fauntleroy route, where she has been ever since.
+The ferry spent her early years on the Seattle/Bremerton route, then shifted around the system for a time before being placed on the Southworth/Vashon/Fauntleroy route.
+She also occasionally serves the Mukilteo/Clinton and Anacortes/San Juan Islands route.

+In 2025, a 7 ft long, 2.5 ft wide, and 2.5 ft tall Lego model of the ship was installed on the passenger deck.
+The model, containing 37,000 Lego pieces and completed in 2001, was designed and built by a local architect who donated it to Washington State Ferries.